 The Center’s collection amassed by Eide over six decades contains comprehensive library holdings and special collections of rare books, manuscripts and artwork that represent a significant new resource for Asian Studies scholars.

-The Elling Eide Center Research Library and Preserve opens its doors in the fall of 2016.
+The Elling Eide Center Research Library and Preserve opened its doors in the fall of 2016.
 The Center will provide scholars and students with opportunities to research Chinese culture, history and art on a pristine preserve.
-The Center will also host conferences, special lectures and tours.
+The Center will also host conferences and special lectures.